-Under the provisions of FAS No. 123(R), "Share-Based Payment" (FAS 123R), employee stock-based compensation is estimated at the date of grant based on the employee stock award's fair value using the Black-Scholes option-pricing model and is recognized as expense ratably over the requisite service period in a manner similar to other forms of compensation paid to employees.
+Employee stock-based compensation is estimated at the date of grant based on the employee stock award's fair value using the Black-Scholes option-pricing model and is recognized as expense ratably over the requisite service period in a manner similar to other forms of compensation paid to employees.
 The Black-Scholes option-pricing model requires the use of certain subjective assumptions.
 The most significant of these assumptions are our estimates of the expected volatility of the market price of our stock and the expected term of the award.
 The expected volatility is a 50%/50% blend of implied and historical volatility.
 We have determined that this is a more reflective measure of market conditions and a better indicator of expected volatility, than its limited historical volatility since the initial public offering of our common stock.
 When establishing an estimate of the expected term of an award, we consider historical experience of similar awards, giving consideration to the contractual terms of the awards, vesting requirements, and expectation of future employee behavior, including post-vesting terminations.
 As required under GAAP, we review our valuation assumptions at each grant date, and, as a result, our valuation assumptions used to value employee stock-based awards granted in future periods may change.

-As of December 31, 2008, the unrecognized compensation cost, net of expected forfeitures, related to stock options, restricted stock unit awards and employee stock purchase plan awards was \$6.9 million, \$108,000 and \$57,000, which will be recognized using the straight-line attribution method over an estimated weighted-average amortization period of 2.50 years, 0.42 years and 0.33 years, respectively.
+As of December 31, 2009, the unrecognized compensation cost, net of expected forfeitures, related to stock options and employee stock purchase plan awards was \$7.2 million and \$40,000, respectively, which will be recognized using the straight-line attribution method over an estimated weighted-average amortization period of 2.73 years and 0.33 years, respectively.
 See Note 5 "Stockholders' equity, Stock Plans and Stock-Based Compensation Expense," in the Notes to Consolidated Financial Statement in Part II, Item 8 of this Form 10-K for more information.